AppIntro/AppIntro/README.md

 ## Apps using AppIntro 📱

-If you are using AppIntro in your app and would like to be listed here, please open a pull request and we will more than app to include you:
+If you are using AppIntro in your app and would like to be listed here, please open a pull request and we will be more than happy to include you:

 <details>
   <summary>List of Apps using AppIntro</summary>